CSCI-360-01-2017/Oreo/Deliverable2.md

 * In the case of a power outage, does the device serialize the alarms and keep them on once the power is restored?
 * Is there a way to change the volume of the alarm?
 * How does one set the alarm's sound?
 Does the alarm or radio go off?
+* Does the alarm ring continuously until it has been disabled or is there a timer in case the owner is not home?

+---

+**Use Case Name:** Set Time

+**Scope:** Software for dual alarm AM/FM clock radio.

+**Level:** User Goal

+**Primary Actor:** Owner

+**Stakeholders and Interests:**
+* Owner: Wants the device to keep accurate time.
+* Manufacturer: Wants the device to keep a steady time that can sync to world clocks.
+* Store: Wants device to function properly so the customer does not become unhappy and return item.

+**Preconditions:** Owner has device plugged in/powered.

+**Success Guarantee (or Postconditions):** Owner successfully sets the accurate time.

+**Main Success Scenario (or Basic Flow):**

+1. Owner switches to set time mode.
+2. Owner changes the hour, minute, and am/pm setting to correspond with the current time.
+3. The time is successfully set.

+**Extensions (or Alternative Flows):**

+1. Owner doesn't know how to switch to the set time mode.
+2. When the time is set, it is set incorrectly.
+3. The owner is late to work because he didn't set it correctly.

+**Special Requirements:**
+* An interface that displays time of day
+* Button to change time.
+Hours and minutes separately.
+* Button to change am/pm setting.

+**Technology and Data Variations List:**
+* Batteries for backup power.
+* Power cord

+**Frequency of Occurrence:** Could be on a daily basis.

+**Open Issues:**
+* Does the device take into account daylight savings time?
+* Does the device have GPS to know what time zone it is in?
+* Does the time reset to 12:00am when the device loses power?